notalim/intermediate-statistics-ca-notes/notes.md

     a.
 For the side of the test `side`, use `"two.sided"` for two-sided tests, `"less"` for left-tailed tests, and `"greater"` for right-tailed tests.

     b.
 If you do not enter a confidence level for the t-test, R will default to a confidence level of 95%.
+---

+# Importing and working datasets in RStudio

+In the upcoming assignments, you'll have to import datasets in *RStudio*.
+Instead of typing data ina  vector manually, you could import it with a built-in import. ~~Trust me, you'll need it when you have huge datasets.~~

+Usually, you'll work with Excel files.
+To import a dataset:

+1. Download the Excel dataset from Canvas;
+2. Click on *File* -> *Import Dataset* -> *From Excel*;
+3. Click *Browse...* and find the dataset in your system.
+4. From here you can either import it to your console or Markdown code block.

+When working with datasets, you will have them imported as tables.
+To access a column in that table, use the `$` operator.
+For example, if you have dataset `dataSet` and you need a column called `groupA`, you would do something like this:

+`data = dataSet$groupA`

+> **Tip**: Try to save your dataset columns into new vectors in the beginning, instead of typing them out every time.

+---

 ## Lecture 5